mpachkov/getting_and_cleaning_data_project/README.md

 Resulting file "tidy_data.txt" will be saved in /home/user/tmp2.

 ### Additional Information

-You can find additional information about the variables, data and transformations in the CodeBook.md file.
+*You can find additional information about the variables, data and processing in the CodeBook.md file.*